nathzz30/architecture-and-pattern-design-on-software-development/README.md

-# Architecture and Pattern Design Notes
+# Architecture and Pattern Design On Software Development

 A curated collection of notes and guides about software architecture and design patterns — covering architectural styles, design principles, and best practices for building maintainable & scalable software.